Home » Posts » Homemade Pancakes with Freshly Milled Flour

 As a kid, my favorite treat was going out for pancakes at the local IHOP on the weekends.

-I still love pancakes just as much, but now I make them at home with whole grain flour!
+I still love pancakes just as much, but now I make them at home with milled flour!

 This homemade recipe is better than restaurant pancakes and makes a crowd-pleasing breakfast every time.
-If you love baking with whole grains, be sure to check out my whole grain english muffins for another delicious breakfast option.
+If you love baking with freshly milled flour, be sure to check out my freshly milled english muffins for another delicious breakfast option.

 Want to save this recipe?